admhpr/oversight/content/notes/on-systems-thinking.md

 * Simplified systems models can lead to errors.
 For instance, with simple, single stock-and-flow diagrams, we make inherent assumptions about the nature and availability of the source for a flow or the sink for an outflow.
 This may be necessary to examine a system closely for a given task, but it’s worth noting that this activity opens us up to blindspots and assumptions.

+__Remember__: Systems form a continuum.
+Systems are connected with other systems (on both ends of the model).
+The boundaries we draw around a system are arbitrary and serve the purposes of our analysis and the questions we want answered.

+Limiting factor:

+> “A necessary system input that is the one limiting the activity of the system at a particular moment.”

+> “Any physical entity with multiple inputs and outputs is surrounded by layers of limits.”

+> “There always will be limits to growth.
+They can be self-imposed.
+If they aren’t, they will be system-imposed.”

+__Remember__: Do not underestimate the importance of system delays.

+Bounded rationality: People make reasonable decisions based on the information available, but they don’t always have complete or correct information available.

+> “The bounded rationality of each actor in a system may not lead to decisions that further the welfare of the system as a whole.”

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)